-Once Fido feels entitled to the table scraps treatment, then you have a bad feeding habit to break.
-This is why a policy to moderation is so important when it comes to sharing table scraps with your dog.
+You’ll have a bad feeding habit to break once Fido feels entitled to the table scraps treatment.
+A policy of moderation is essential when it comes to sharing with your dog.

-The more you give your dog, the more finicky they may get with their regular food.
-This is why some owners view sharing of table scraps negatively.
-It possible your dog will start turning their nose up at their usual chow which is a problem.
+The more you give, the more finicky they may get with their regular food.
+This is why lots of owners are against sharing table scraps.

 It is possible your dog will start turning their nose up at their usual chow which would be problematic.